-There are over 350 student organizations on campus including honoraries; professional organizations and professional fraternities and sororities; recreational and athletic groups; religious, academic interest area, political, social service, ethnic, volunteer, and printed media organizations.
+There are over 450 student organizations on campus including honoraries; professional organizations and professional fraternities and sororities; recreational and athletic groups; international, racial/ethnic, religious, academic interest area, political, social service, volunteer, and printed media organizations.
 Each organization has its own membership criteria and requirements.
 Meetings, programs, and activities such as speakers, symposia, films, and cultural, recreational, and entertainment events sponsored by these organizations are generally publicized in The State News.
 A list of these organizations and additional information is available in the Student Life Center, 101 Student Services, 355-8286.

-All-University Programming: The ASMSU Programming Board (see Student Governance section) programs on the all-University level in a wide range of areas encompassing travel, films, concerts, speakers, minority programs, audiovisual, homecoming, MSU Union activities, and theater.
+All-University Programming: The ASMSU Programming Board (see Student Governance section) programs on the all-University level in a wide range of areas encompassing: travel; films; concerts; speakers; racial/ethnic, international and cross-cultural programs; audio-visual; homecoming; MSU Union activities; and theater.
 Watch The State News for coming events.